justintanner/rails-academy/README.md

 #### [:arrow_right: Windows](win/README.md)

-## Start Here
+## Learn by Building

-Learn how to build a rails app.
+Learn how to build a rails app from scratch.

 #### [:green_book: Start Here](docs/START.md)